parinaMais/parinamais.github.io/content/posts/stencil-buffer-overview.md

 ### >> BONUS STENCIL EFFECTS <<

 As I did my research to write this post, I found a bunch of other cool stencils implementations, and I really wanted to keep some registered!
-So here are three cool use cases:
+So here are some cool use cases:

 1. **Creating outlines**, as explained by @ameye.dev [in this comment](https://www.reddit.com/r/Unity3D/comments/1iteg3s/comment/mdrlkgg/?context=3 ).

 2. **Wind Waker uses it to create lights!** Here's an [awesome breakdown](https://youtu.be/mNndyHHNh78) by Minions Art.

 3. And there's even a tool that uses it to **[visualize volume intersections](https://tech.metail.com/the-stencil-buffer-and-how-to-use-it-to-visualize-volume-intersections/)**!

+4. You can also use stencils to **mask out full screen post processing effects**!
+Here's an example:

+{{< figure src="/gifs/02_maskOut.gif" caption="Where's Waldo for pixel art!" >}}

+The way this works is quite simple: the Pixelation Filter comes from [a tutorial by Ben Cloward](https://youtu.be/x95xhWCxBb4), and the one thing you have to add is the **Enable Stencil** option on ShaderGraph (here I'm using **Ref 0** and **Comp Equal**).

+You then apply this effect to the screen through a **Full Screen Renderer Feature**, and here comes the trick:

+> "In newer versions (maybe 2023.1 or Unity 6+) **the fullscreen feature has a "Bind Depth Stencil Buffer" option which would allow it to use stencil tests**.".

+This is an actual quote from [Cyan](https://www.cyanilux.com/), who helped me figure out how to enable this testing - check out his website and discord server!
+I had to update from 2022.3.8f1 to .62f1 for this to work.

+Once you do that, it's just a matter of writing a different value to the buffer using masks, as we've already seen.
+As I'm applying this effect when the value is 0 (the default), all I did to mask it was **use a sphere that overwrites the buffer values to 1**.
+That's it!

 Finally, **if you have anything you'd like to add or correct, please feel free to reach out!** I am still implementing this website's comments section, but in the meantime you can contact me through any of my socials.
 I'm always open to learning and evolving.